 - Offering financial or other types of restitution

-The story of Jacob and Esau
+The Story of Jacob and Esau

 The story of Jacob and Esau is one example of the making of amends.
 The two were brothers.
-Esau, as the older brother, was going to inherit his father's estate, but Jacob used trickery to take away his birthright.
-Esau held a grudge and was planning on killing Jacob in revenge (Genesis: 27:41).
+As the older brother, Esau was going to inherit his father's estate, but Jacob used trickery to take away his birthright.
+Esau held a grudge and planned to kill Jacob in revenge (Genesis: 27:41).
 His mother Rebekah warned Jacob that he was in danger and told him to visit her brother Laban until Esau cooled off.

-Jacob was aware of Esau's animosity, but also knew the time had come when they should meet (Genesis 32-33).
-When the time came, Jacob sent messengers ahead of him to Esau who said: "‘Your servant Jacob says, I have been staying with Laban and have remained there till now.
-I have cattle and donkeys, sheep and goats, male and female servants.
-Now I am sending this message to my lord, that I may find favor in your eyes" (verse 4).
+Jacob knew Esau's animosity and knew they would eventually meet (Genesis 32-33).
+When the time came, Jacob sent messengers ahead to Esau, telling Esau where he had been staying and that his family, servants, and livestock were with him.
+Then he said: "‘Now I am sending this message to my lord, that I may find favor in your eyes."

-Jacob prayed to God, saying: "I am unworthy of all the kindness and faithfulness you have shown your servant.
-I had only my staff when I crossed this Jordan, but now I have become two camps.
-Save me, I pray, from the hand of my brother Esau, for I am afraid he will come and attack me, and also the mothers with their children.” (vs. 9-12).
+Jacob prayed to God, saying he was unworthy of God’s kindness and faithfulness.
+He said: “Save me, I pray, from the hand of my brother Esau, for I am afraid he will come and attack me, and also the mothers with their children.” (vs. 9-12).

 When Esau saw Jacob, he ran to meet him.
 Esau embraced him by throwing his arms around his neck and kissing him.
 They wept together.
 Esau wanted to return Jacob's gift of the flocks, saying he had enough of his own, but Jacob insisted.
 Their amends process was complete.